unipartdigital/workflows_engine/docs/source/primitives.rst

 .. code-block::

     {
-        "not_effected": "MC Hammer",
+        "not_affected": "MC Hammer",
         "value": 1,
         "for_loop_list": [{"value": 1}, {"value": 2}]
     }

-during the 2nd Iteration:
+and during the 2nd Iteration:

 .. code-block::